 Before delving into the 20 most common question types you’ll see on the LSAT LR section, it’s important to first understand what an argument consists of so you know how to properly deconstruct one!

-Each argument will have a conclusion that all of the evidence in the passage will support.
-This is what the author is trying to argue and persuade the readers to accept.
+Conclusion What the author is trying to argue and persuade the readers to accept.

-Also commonly called premises, these are the supporting details that back up the author’s conclusion.
+Evidence (or Premises) Supporting details that back up the author’s conclusion.

 Now, let’s move on to the question types!